gohugoio/hugo/strategy.md

 ## Persona

-### End User: Developer
+### End User: SSG Developer

+The SSG developer has

-* Limited proficiency in Git and DVCS
+* limited proficiency in Git and DVCS
-* No to little proficiency in Golang
+* no to little proficiency in Golang
 * working proficiency in front-end development---HTML, CSS, JS---but not necessarily front-end build tools
 * familiarity with at least one double-curly templating language (e.g., liquid, Twig, Swig, or Django)
 * proficiency in the English language
     * proficiency in other languages (for future multilingual versions)

-### End User: Themes (i.e. blogger/author/)
+### End User: Themes (i.e. blogger/author/hobbyist)

+The themes end user has

-* Limited proficiency in the command line/prompt
+* limited proficiency in the command line/prompt
-* Proficiency in a supported content format (specifically markdown)
+* proficiency in a supported content format (specifically markdown)
-* Access to static hosting but with limited proficiency in basic deployments
+* access to static hosting but with limited proficiency in deploying a static website

 ## Requirements